Stacked-Org/services/README.md

 }
 ```

-If you now execute the same showSnackbar function as above you'll see the background is red, text white and the action button has black text.
+If you now execute the same showSnackbar function as above you'll see your new custom style.

 ### Custom Styles